endjin/dotnet-adr/README.md

 Keep up with everything that's going on at endjin via our [blog](https://blogs.endjin.com/), follow us on [Twitter](https://twitter.com/endjin), or [LinkedIn](https://www.linkedin.com/company/1671851/).

-Our other Open Source projects can be found on [GitHub](https://endjin.com/open-source)
+Our other Open Source projects can be found on [our website](https://endjin.com/open-source)

 ## Acknowledgements